Jerryx2020/estimating_doctorates_per_state/README.md

 ## LLM Usage Statement

 This project utilized ChatGPT for assistance with code suggestions, explanations, and refining data visualizations.
-Comments detailing the specific instances where language models were used have been included directly in the relevant code scripts, and a complete overview of the LLM usage is provided in `usage.txt` located in `other/llm`.
+Comments detailing the specific instances where language models were used have been included directly in the relevant code scripts, and a complete overview of the LLM usage is provided in `usage.txt` located in `llm`.

 This project was completed primarily using R for data analysis, processing, and visualization.
 All necessary scripts, data, and references are included in the Repository to ensure reproducibility.